nausicaan/spider/README.md

-# Deploy WordPress Site
+# Spider

-Automate the process of launching a site and transfering database assets to a new WordPress Domain.
+Spider is a WordPress website (blog) deployment tool.
+It Automates the process of launching and transfering database assets to a new WordPress blog site.

 ## Prerequisites